 Keep your meals light

-Sleeplessness results in a lack of self-control with regard to food.
+Sleeplessness can lead to a lack of self-control with regard to food.
 After an all-nighter, you might be tempted to drown your misery in a pint of ice cream or an entire Domino’s pizza.
 But when you eat heavy, greasy food — and when you eat it in massive quantities — you’re going to feel heavy and greasy.
 As you stare at your readings, you’re going to find yourself slowly sinking into your chair, and the urge to nap will be almost irresistible.

 Plus, losing sleep is honestly pretty unhealthy.
 Why make things even worse for your body by eating crap?
 Use whatever ounce of self-control you have left to avoid junk food and eat many small meals instead of a few big ones.
 If you have to remove some self-control from “not snapping at people” and put it into “eating food that isn’t basically poison,” so be it.
 You’re a law student.
 People will (hopefully) understand.